getcarina/getcarina.com/_tutorials/preview-jekyll-with-docker-on-windows.md

 ## <a name="prerequisites"></a> Prerequisites
 * [Docker Toolbox][docker-toolbox]
 * An existing Jekyll site on your local file system.
-If you do not have an existing site, a good way to get started quickly is to download is download the [Jekyll Example Project][jekyll-example] or a [Jekyll theme][jekyll-themes].
+If you do not have an existing site, a good way to get started quickly is to download a [Jekyll theme][jekyll-themes].

     You must place your site in a sub-directory of **C:\Users**, though it can be more deeply nested, for example, **C:\Users\myuser\repos\my-site**.